 The CRIIC will identify teams with sufficient critical mass to deliver highest impact and competitiveness in major research funding opportunities, such as the Medical Research Future Fund, Bill and Linda Gates Foundation and Wellcome Trust.
-The CRIIC will work closely with AHIP to develop a cohesive strategy, emphasising the importance of clinicians and consumers being involved in clinical trials and clinical research.
+The CRIIC will develop a cohesive strategy, emphasising the importance of clinicians and consumers being involved in clinical trials and clinical research.
 Opportunities for research commercialisation will be maximised.